 - Data governance compliance: IBM InfoSphere Master Data Management has a comprehensive suite of data governance and security tools to ensure compliance with industry regulations.
 These include data access control, data masking and encryption, data audit and activity tracking, and data lineage and impact analysis.

 - Cloud support: InfoSphere MDM has native support for deployment on IBM SoftLayer global cloud infrastructure, on-premise servers, Docker containers, Red Hat OpenShift Container Platform, and vanilla Kubernetes.
 The platform also supports multi-cloud data integration.

-- Ability to process big data: Data management capabilities are integrated into the platform, allowing businesses to efficiently process and analyze large datasets.
+- Ability to process big data: Data management capabilities are integrated into the platform, allowing businesses to process and analyze large datasets efficiently.

 - Data discovery and profiling: With its data discovery and profiling capabilities, users can quickly uncover insights from their data and better understand patterns and trends.

-- Data quality management: The platform provides tools for detecting and correcting errors and inconsistencies in data, as well as monitoring data quality over time.
+- Data quality management: The platform provides tools for detecting and correcting errors and inconsistencies in data and monitoring data quality over time.

 Some drawbacks of IBM InfoSphere Master Data Management include:

 - Integration: Unsurprisingly, InfoSphere tends to integrate better with other products of the IBM ecosystem, such as WebSphere Application Server, Message Queue, IBM Cloud Pak for Data, and Db2 PureScale.